-Furthermore, it is often difficult for users to understand 3D spaces and perform actions inside them [53, 54].
+Furthermore, it is often difficult for users to understand 3D spaces and perform actions inside them [53], [54].
 In particular, as a consequence of a richer set of interactions and more degrees of freedom, users may be disoriented.
-For example, Plaisant et al. [55] suggest

-Strengths Weaknesses Greater information density Integration of local views with global views Composition of multiples 2D views in a single 3D view Facilitates perception of the human visual system Familiarity, realism and real world representations Intensive computation More complex implementation User adaptation to 3D metaphors and special devices More difficult for users to understand 3D spaces and perform actions in it Occlusion that 3D representations only marginally improve the screen space problem while increasing the complexity of interaction.
-Moreover, Cockburn and McKenzie [56] evaluated the effectiveness of spatial memory in 2D and 3D, and they found out that navigation in 3D spaces can be difficult and even simple tasks can be problematic.
-As a way to overcome these limitations 3D enhanced interfaces have been proposed.
+For example, Plaisant et al. [55] suggest that 3D representations only marginally improve the screen space problem while increasing the complexity of interaction.
+Moreover, Cockburn and McKenzie [56] evaluated the effectiveness of spatial memory in 2D and 3D, and they found out that navigation in 3D spaces can be difficult, and even simple tasks can be problematic.
+As a way to overcome these limitations, 3D enhanced interfaces have been proposed.
 These interfaces might offer simpler navigation, more compelling functionality, safer movements, and less occlusion than 3D reality [22].
-For instance, one alternative to reduce disorientation consists of constraining user navigation with lateral or linear movements [37, 57], or using physical laws such as gravity [58].
-Other methods proposed automatic camera assistance during the transition phase from one focus object to the other [59, 60].
-In addition, several approaches proposed using landmarks to help users to orient in a 3D world [61-63].
+For instance, one alternative to reduce disorientation consists of constraining user navigation with lateral or linear movements [37], [57], or using physical laws such as gravity [58].
+Other methods proposed automatic camera assistance during the transition phase